The study of final things.

 Etymology (history of a word as found on etymonline):

 “1834, from Latinized form of Greek eskhatos “last, furthest, uttermost, extreme, most remote” in time, space, degree (from PIE *eghs-ko-, suffixed form of *eghs “out;” see ex-) + -ology.
 In theology, the study of the four last things (death, judgment, heaven, hell).
 Related: Eschatological; eschatologically.”

-This are of study involves a diversity of views and can also involve a diversity of responses – some aggressive and others not so much.
+This area of study involves a diversity of views and can also involve a diversity of responses – some aggressive and others not so much.
 The reason for such diversity in response often gets rooted in the individual’s associated angle of viewing theology (like in Covenantal Theology vs. Dispensational Theology).
 As you probably already know, people can get very passionate about their views.
-Nevertheless, such differences also make clear all the more that not everyone agrees on how the end times will play out – or have largely already played out if your a Preterist.
+Nevertheless, such differences also make clear all the more that not everyone agrees on how the end times will play out – or have largely already played out if you’re a Preterist.

 I do not intend to give an exhaustive introduction to all the different views; however, I do want to at least attempt to provide some clarity to some of the terms that get thrown around to define one’s position in this area of theology.

 In this eschatology, there are what I would call four “general” overarching views within which more specifically named eschatological views can be found.

 These include Historicist, Preterist, Futurist, and Spiritualist.